dlab-berkeley/Command-Line-Fundamentals/lessons/1_Command_line.md

 * **Redirection** (`>`, `>>`): Sends the output of a command to a file.
 * **Pipes** (`|`); Connects the output of cone command to the input of another. <br>

-🥊**6-1**:  save a list of pdf files / text files as “choose your own name.txt”
+🥊**6-1**:  save a list of files in the working directory as “filenames.txt”

 [`grep`](https://www.gnu.org/software/grep/manual/grep.html) is a command in Linux.
 It stands for "**G**lobal **R**egular **E**xpression **P**rint" and is used to search for specific patterns of text within files or the output of other commands. `grep` is a powerful tool for text searching and pattern matching, making it essential for analyzing and filtering data in the terminal. <br>